MichaelBMoss/Battle-of-Ships/README.md

 Click here to play the game.
 It is self-explanatory, especially if you've played Battleship before.

 There are many ways to improve the game from here.
-It would be easy
+It would be easy to add difficulty levels.